Experience German Airways

 German Airways has developed steadily since its beginnings in 1955.
 With a combination of tradition, adaptability and state-of-the-art technology, the company has cemented its place as a reliable player in European aviation.

-German Airways currently operates eight Embraer E190 jets.
-German Airways has concluded long-term contracts with well-known European network airlines via wet leases.
-The company relies on long-term business relationships.
+German Airways currently operates nine Embraer E190 jets.
+German Airways has concluded long-term agreements with well-known European network airlines for wet leases.
+The company focuses on long-term business relationships.

 2021

-The German Airways fleet grew to five Embraer 190 jets and a versatile Pilatus PC-12, which was used for scheduled and charter flights.
+German Airways' fleet grew to five Embraer 190 jets and a versatile Pilatus PC-12, which was used for scheduled and charter flights.

 2020

-Following the completion of the name change, German Airways became a legally and economically independent company. independent company.
-As a result, the ICAO three-letter code also changed from "WDL" to "GER", which clearly characterises the German Airways brand internationally and recognition value.
+Following the completion of the rebranding, German Airways became a legally and economically independent company.
+This also meant that the ICAO three-letter code changed from „WDL“ to „GER“, which clearly identifies the German Airways brand internationally and increases its recognition value.

 2020

-German Airways joined the International Air Transport Association (IATA) on 1 December, thereby thereby strengthening its position in the global aviation industry.
+German Airways joined the International Air Transport Association (IATA) on 1 December, strengthening its position in the global aviation industry.

 2020

-German Airways introduced the "Ligaflieger" brand and specialised in charter flights for sports teams. for sports teams.
-This offer was aimed specifically at sports teams that require who require customised and reliable aviation solutions for their trips.
+German Airways introduced the brand „Ligaflieger“, specialising in charter flights for sports teams.
+This service was aimed specifically at sports teams requiring tailor-made and reliable aviation solutions for their travel.

 2019

 The company adopted the new brand name German Airways, while WDL Aviation initially continued to exist as a legal and economic entity.
-The new, standardised brand image strengthened and modernised the company's identity in the aviation industry. aviation industry.
+The new, unified brand image of German Airways strengthened and modernised the company's identity in the aviation industry.

 2019

-In March, WDL Aviation added a new, modern aircraft type to its fleet with an Embraer E190. aircraft type.
+In March, WDL Aviation expanded its fleet with a new, modern aircraft type, an Embraer E190.

 2017

-The Berlin-based logistics company Zeitfracht took over WDL Aviation on 1 October, thereby thereby expanding its activities to include the aviation division.
-Zeitfracht is an innovative medium-sized company in its third generation.
+The Berlin-based logistics company Zeitfracht took over WDL Aviation on 1 October, thereby expanding its activities to include the aviation sector.
+Zeitfracht is an innovative, third-generation, medium-sized company.

 2011

-WDL Aviation retired the last Fokker aircraft, so that the airline became a pure BAe-146 operator.
-The lean and efficient fleet structure ensured simpler operational operational processes.
+WDL Aviation phased out its last Fokker aircraft, leaving the airline a pure BAe-146 operator.
+The streamlined and efficient fleet structure ensured simpler operational flows.

 1998

-WDL Aviation expanded its fleet to include BAe 146 aircraft. used as passenger aircraft and three as cargo aircraft.
-WDL Aviation operated a total of eight BAe a total of eight BAe 146s.
+WDL Aviation expanded its fleet with BAe 146 aircraft.
+Three BAe 146s are used as passenger aircraft, and three as freight aircraft.
+WDL Aviation operated a total of eight BAe 146s until 2019.

 1991

-WDL Aviation expanded its fleet to include BAe 146 aircraft. used as passenger aircraft and three as cargo aircraft.
-WDL Aviation operated a total of eight BAe a total of eight BAe 146s.
+WDL Aviation expanded its fleet with BAe 146 aircraft.
+Three BAe 146s are used as passenger aircraft, and three as freight aircraft.
+WDL Aviation operated a total of eight BAe 146s until 2019.

 1974

-The founding of WDL Flugdienst as an offshoot of Westdeutsche Luftwerbung (WDL) was an important step in the important step in the development of the company into an independent airline. airline.
+The establishment of WDL Flugdienst as a subsidiary of Westdeutsche Luftwerbung (WDL) was an important step in the company's development into an independent airline.

 July 1955

-On 29 July 1955, Theodor Wüllenkemper founded Westdeutsche Luftwerbung (WDL), today's today's German Airways, at Essen-Mülheim Airport.
-After Lufthansa, WDL was the second airline in the country to receive an operating licence.
-From the very beginning, the company focussed on innovation and quality and established itself as a reliable partner in the wet wet lease and charter business in Europe.
+On 29 July 1955, Theodor Wüllenkemper founded Westdeutsche Luftwerbung (WDL), today's German Airways, at Essen-Mülheim Airport.
+WDL was the second airline in the country to receive an operating permit, after Lufthansa.
+From the outset, the company focused on innovation and quality, establishing itself as a reliable partner in the wet lease and charter business in Europe.